Cognigy/Documentation/docs/ai/overview/ai-workforce.md

 you can empower AI Agents — whether chat, voice, or digital — to understand complex requests, retrieve information from multiple sources, and deliver personalized responses that enhance user experiences.

-Also, you can make your AI Agent [fully driven by Large Language Models (LLMs)](../empower/agentic-ai/overview.md), tailoring its personality to align with your brand and customer preferences.

 ### Human Agent Assistants

 Cognigy's AI Agents can assist human agents by offering real-time support, accessing knowledge bases, and analyzing customer sentiment.